These Air Fryer Caramelized Bananas make the perfect dessert in under 10 minutes! Soft yet crunchy, the whole family will adore them!

 When you cook bananas in an air fryer, their natural sugars start to caramelise, resulting in a rich and gooey texture.
 Add in some brown sugar and they become sweet & soft on the inside, yet crunchy on the outside.

-Served on their own, they are also naturally gluten and egg free and even dairy free too if you use a vegan butter.
+Served on their own, they are also naturally gluten and egg-free and even dairy-free too if you use a vegan butter.

 This is the perfect dessert for that impromptu playdate or when you have unexpected guests and want to serve something quick yet impressive.
+My kids adore them, as they do these gluten-free rocky roads & gluten-free apple turnovers!

 Looking for more things to cook in the air fryer?
 Check out these Air Fryer Chicken Skewers & Air Fryer Garlic Smashed Potatoes.